SuryaSundarKumarS/SuryaSundarKumarSurla/README.md

 # Welcome to my GitHub profile!, I am Surya! 👋

 # 💫 About Me:
-I'm currently working on CodeBasics Resume Project<br>I'm Graduated from Sagi Rama Krishnam Raju Engineering College(Mechanical-2022)<br>I have completed Data Science Bootcamp<br>I'm currently oppen to work<br>Ask me about Analysis Stuff<br>

 - Currently working on the CodeBasics Resume Project
 - Graduated from Sagi Rama Krishnam Raju Engineering College with a degree in Mechanical Engineering in 2022
-- Completed a Data Science Bootcamp
+- Completed a Data Science Bootcamp from Odin School
 - Currently open to work on exciting data science projects

 If you're interested in analysis stuff, feel free to ask me anything!
 I have experience with: